ScriptBasic/WinPBX/docs/CSafeArray Class.md

 # <a name="CreateEx"></a>CreateEx

-Creates a safe array.
+Creates a safe array from the given VARTYPE, number of dimensions and bounds.

 Multidimensional array:

 ```
-FUNCTION Create (BYVAL vt AS VARTYPE, BYVAL cDims AS UINT, _
+FUNCTION CreateEx (BYVAL vt AS VARTYPE, BYVAL cDims AS UINT, _
    BYVAL prgsabound AS SAFEARRAYBOUND PTR, BYVAL pvExtra AS PVOID) AS HRESULT
 ```